uelis/intc/README.md

 ### Data Types in the Low-Level Language

-Instead of recursive value types, the implementated uses boxed types `box<A>` with a term `box(s) : box<A>` if `s: A` and a term `unbox(t) : A` if `t : box<A>`.
+Instead of recursive value types, the implementation uses boxed types `box<A>` with a term `box(s) : box<A>` if `s: A` and a term `unbox(t) : A` if `t : box<A>`.
 Evaluating `box(s)` makes a heap allocation and returns the address.
 The term `unbox(t)` reads from